Heyitzdevchris/WeLoveMovies-FullStack-Application/README.md

 ## Technologies Used

 The Frontend of this application was built using HTML5, CSS3, JavaScript, Bootstrap, and React.
 The Backend used Node.js, Express, and Knex.

+If you would like to visit the website click the link [Here!](https://welovemovies-voxa.onrender.com)